 Tom chaired the UK Government Technology Strategy Board’s Network Security Innovation panel.
 He was a member of the High Level Expert Group on Cybersecurity at the International Telecommunication Union (ITU), a Geneva based UN-agency.
 In 2008 Garlik was selected as a World Economic Forum, Davos, Technology Pioneer and Tom was invited to attend the forum, chairing and participating in panels on cybersecurity and broader technology issues.

-Paul Lewis has over 15 years experience of working within IT and cyber security.
-He has worked in a range of technical and senior management positions most recently at the Defence Academy of the United Kingdom (Cranfield University).
-Prior to his position at the Defence Academy Paul was a senior policy advisor to the UK Dept for Business, Innovation and Skills advising on the UK e-Infrastructure strategy seconded from JANET, the UK research and education network.
+Paul Lewis has over 16 years experience of working within IT and cyber security.
+He has worked in a range of technical and senior management positions, his last role was at the Defence Academy of the United Kingdom (Cranfield University).
+Prior to his position at the Defence Academy Paul was a Senior Policy Advisor to the UK Department for Business, Innovation and Skills advising on the UK e-Infrastructure strategy seconded from JANET, the UK research and education network.
 His earlier career includes positions within Atos IT services, InnovateUK, Network Rail and the Medical Research Council.

-Paul chaired the Centre for the Protection of National Infrastructure SCADA and Control Systems information exchange (SCSIE), co-founded the Secure Software Development Partnership (now known as the Trustworthy Software Initiative (TSI) and is a founder member of the institute of Informational professionals.
-Paul also holds an M.Sc. in Information Security from Royal Holloway, University of London, is a chartered IT professional and member of the Institution of engineering and Technology (IET).
+Paul chaired the Centre for the Protection of National Infrastructure SCADA and Control Systems Information Exchange (SCSIE), co-founded the Secure Software Development Partnership (now known as the Trustworthy Software Initiative (TSI) and is a founder member of the Institute of Informational Professionals.
+Paul holds an M.Sc. in Information Security from Royal Holloway, University of London, is a chartered IT professional and member of the Institution of engineering and Technology (IET).
+Paul also holds a PhD in Cyber Defence and Security from Cranfield University.

 Stuart joined Crossword from KPMG where he was Associate Director, Defence & Security.
 Prior to that he was Chief Operating Officer of a global consulting team of over 200 in KPMG Advisory.